Analytics and Sales Reports

 ↑ Back to top

-At the top of the reports, the Chart and Summary numbers offer quick access to key data, trends of that data, and visualizations for changes over time in the period selected, and the period being compared against.
+At the top of the report screen, the Summary number tabs and the corresponding chart offer quick access to key data, trends of that data, and visualizations for changes over time in the period selected, and the period being compared against.

 Summary Numbers